 On relaxed evenings like this Mordecai usually alphabetized the storerooms.
 He longed to ask Sweet to excuse him for a moment so he could escape down the back stairs to the organized, quiet, blessed temple, where beans were under B and flour was under F.

-The Russians guffawed in slavic except the woman, who turned and stared at Mordecai like he was an insect.
+The Russians guffawed and toasted one another, except the woman, who turned and stared at Mordecai like he was an insect.
 He met her gaze with an equally intense one, one that usually made grown men flinch.

 She didn't so much as blink.